 This is a self-paced on-line course to introduce students to scientific computing for processing and analyzing geophysical, astrophysical, and other data.
 The main programming langauge that will be introduced is python.
 Python tutorials are preceded by tutorials on unix and awk.
 The course focuses on basic skills, such as exploring, reading, sorting, plotting, comparing, assessing, and fitting data in a bare-bones unix/python environment.
 The course prepares students for more demanding coding course- and homework that they will face in data-intensive graduate programs and labs.

-For a more detailed overview of the programming course, please explore the FSS-Py Course Introduction and Course Syllabus.
-These PDFs are generated with the same template as the online course, so as to provide an example of what the course looks like for those who enroll.
-For more information about enrolling, please contact email@example.com.
+For a more detailed overview of the programming course, please explore the FSS-Py Course Syllabus and module overviews.
+The linked images are taken from the online course, so as to provide an example of what the course looks like for those who enroll.
+For more information about enrolling, please contact firstname.lastname@example.org.

 Visualization for Multi-Dimensional Data (FSS Visualizations)